turingschool/front-end-curriculum/lessons/module-1/git-and-github-part2.md

 To summarize the example above, a typical workflow for a new project with Git and GitHub includes:

-1. Initialize a new Git repository (repo)
+1. Initialize a new Git repository (repo) and make initial file structure
+2. Create a new repository on GitHub
+3. Link your local and GitHub repository (add remote)
+4. Push structure to remote repository (on the master branch)
+5. Check out a feature branch
+6. Make changes to files
-2. Add files to Git staging area
+7. Add files to staging area
-3. Commit files and directories
+8. Commit files and directories
-4. Check the status of the working directory and staging area and interpret the output
-5. View previous commits
-6. Create and checkout a new branch
-7. Switch between branches
-8. Merge local branches to local master

-This workflow is great when you are working alone, but we will go over how to use Git and GitHub in groups in a later lesson.
+9. Push up the feature branch and make a PR
+10. Go on GitHub, view the PR, and merge the PR
+11. Locally, pull down master to your local master branch (to sync the remote with your local repository)

 ## Additional Resources